 2. In conjunction with the Operations Coordinator, FCTL participates in the development of classroom technology standards by serving on various committees, researches new products, conducts classroom assessments, and makes recommendations for hardware, software, presentation systems, media devices, infrastructure, and other components.

-3. Coordinates the delivery of technology support for classroom media systems and instructional technology, supervises the operation of the classroom help desk, schedules maintenance and repair activities, and plans for replacement contingencies.
+3. Designs audio-visual systems, determines specifications, places orders, coordinates the delivery of technology support for classroom media systems and instructional technology, programs systems, supervises the operation of the classroom help desk, schedules maintenance and repair activities, and plans for replacement contingencies.

-5. Maintains effective communication between the diverse groups involved in the classroom technology and building upgrade process, such as Facilities Management and Facilities Maintenance, and develops an understanding of classroom design and support considerations from the perspectives of these units.
+6. Maintains effective communication between the diverse groups involved in the classroom technology and building upgrade process, such as Design & Construction, contractors for new construction and renovation of facilities, Facilities Management and Facilities Maintenance, and develops an understanding of classroom design and support considerations from the perspectives of these groups.

-7. Ensures the University’s facilities database reflects current information by coordinating the updating of the inventory records with the Scheduling Coordinator, informing the Scheduling Coordinator when facilities should be removed from the scheduling pool during the upgrade process, and communicating the resulting classroom configuration when the upgrade is completed.
+8. Ensures the University’s facilities database reflects current information by coordinating the updating of the inventory records with the Scheduling Coordinator, informing the Coordinator, Space Management when facilities should be removed from the scheduling pool during the upgrade process, and communicating the resulting classroom configuration when the upgrade is completed.